What is Service Learning?

 Service Learning Requirements

-Freshmen and incoming students: All current freshmen and incoming students enrolled at Villa Maria College must complete a minimum of two dedicated service learning courses during their tenure as a student.
+All current freshmen and incoming students enrolled at Villa Maria College must complete two dedicated service learning courses and the related Service Learning experience.
+While Service Learning requirements may be optional within a course, they are a graduation requirement and must be completed during a students tenure at Villa.

 All service learning requirements are designed in support of Villa Maria College’s mission and core values.